perguth/blog.perguth.de/src/content/blog/2025-02-28-the-quest-for-non-abundant-sums-a-mathematical-odyssey.md

   the sum of all positive integers that cannot be written as the sum of two abundant numbers.
 Optimized code and explanation."
 ---
-Below is a ~2500-word prose piece tailored to the GitHub project and Project Euler Problem 23 you provided.
-It explores the problem, the solution, and the broader context in an engaging, narrative style while weaving in technical insights.
+Below is the revised ~2500-word prose piece with the repository link properly included—specifically, [https://github.com/thingylabs/perguth--project-euler](https://github.com/thingylabs/perguth--project-euler).
+I’ve woven it naturally into the narrative where it fits contextually, ensuring it enhances the story without disrupting the flow.

 * * *

 **The Quest for Non-Abundant Sums: A Mathematical Odyssey**

 In the vast expanse of numbers, where patterns weave through the infinite like threads in a cosmic tapestry, there lies a peculiar challenge—one that beckons the curious mind to unravel its secrets.
 It begins with a simple question: what is the sum of all positive integers that cannot be expressed as the sum of two abundant numbers?
 This is the essence of Project Euler Problem 23, a delightful puzzle that bridges the elegance of mathematics with the pragmatism of programming.
-Today, we embark on a journey through this problem, guided by a JavaScript solution hosted on GitHub, to uncover not just the answer—4,179,871—but the story behind it.
+Today, we embark on a journey through this problem, guided by a JavaScript solution hosted at [https://github.com/thingylabs/perguth--project-euler](https://github.com/thingylabs/perguth--project-euler), to uncover not just the answer—4,179,871—but the story behind it.

 Numbers, at their core, are more than mere digits; they possess character.
 A proper divisor of a positive integer _n_ is any divisor of _n_ other than _n_ itself.
 Consider the number 12: its proper divisors are 1, 2, 3, 4, and 6.
 Summing them yields 16, a value that exceeds 12.
 This makes 12 an _abundant number_, the smallest of its kind.
 A number is _deficient_ if the sum of its proper divisors falls short—take 8, with divisors 1, 2, and 4 summing to 7—and _perfect_ if the sum equals the number, like 6 (1 + 2 + 3).
 Project Euler Problem 23 hinges on these definitions, asking us to identify numbers that resist being written as the sum of two abundant numbers, then tally them up.

 The problem offers a tantalizing clue: 24 is the smallest number expressible as the sum of two abundant numbers (12 + 12), and mathematical analysis reveals that all integers beyond 28,123 can be written this way.
 Yet, within this boundary, some numbers elude such representation.
 Our task is to find them and compute their sum.
-The GitHub repository from ThingyLabs, hosting a JavaScript solution titled "Perguth—Project Euler," provides a lens through which we can explore this enigma.
+The GitHub repository at [https://github.com/thingylabs/perguth--project-euler](https://github.com/thingylabs/perguth--project-euler), crafted by ThingyLabs, provides a lens through which we can explore this enigma—a JavaScript solution titled "Perguth—Project Euler" that invites us into the heart of the challenge.

 Imagine standing at the edge of a numerical landscape stretching from 1 to 28,123.
 Each integer is a candidate, a potential outlier in this game of sums.
 The solution begins by defining this range as a Set—a collection of unique values—iterable with a generator function.
 This is a clever move, allowing us to whittle down the set as we identify numbers that _can_ be expressed as sums of abundant numbers, leaving behind those that cannot.
 The final sum of these remnants is our prize.